What is Days Inventory Outstanding (DIO)?

 - DIO Brand 4: ($1,500 / $20,000) x 365 = 27.38 days

-From determining the DIO of each brand, the manager is able to see which brands are doing well relative to other brands.
-In this case, Brand 2 is doing extremely well while Brands 1, 3, and 4 are lagging behind.
-In this scenario, the manager may want to consult with his sales and marketing team to figure out how to sell Brands 1, 3 and 4 faster or if they should discontinue the brands entirely.
+From determining the DIO of each brand, you can easily see which brands are doing well relative to other brands.
+In this case, Brand 2 is doing extremely well, while Brands 1,3, and 4 are all lagging about equally behind.
+The manager may then meet with the sales and marketing team to try to figure out how to improve sales of those brands.
+The company might consider dropping Brand 3, the poorest performer, entirely.

 Download the Free Template